CorrelAid/git-newbie-playground/README.md

   - go to the [SSH keys](https://github.com/settings/keys) section of the GitHub settings and copy your key into the box.
 Give a meaningful name and click "add key"

 ## 5. Test your setup
-If you haven't already, clone your tryout repository in Git bash / terminal:
+If you haven't already in step 4, clone your tryout repository in Git bash / terminal:

 ```
 git clone https://github.com/{your_github_username}/git-tryout
 ```

 You can also run it again if you are unsure...it will show an error if the folder already exists on your machine.
-Then it's fine - it means you already have cloned it! :)
+If this happens, it's fine - it means you already have cloned it and the folder exists where you currently are! :)

-Run the following to change the folder:
+Run the following to go into the folder:

 ```
 cd git-tryout